KiCad 6 Guide series

 Introduction to a KiCad demo project

 The demo project folder contains several files that make up the project.
-For now, the ones to focus on have the extensions' kicad_pro,' 'kicad_pcb' and 'kicad_sch.'
+For now, the ones to focus on have the extensions' kicad_pro,' 'kicad_pcb', and 'kicad_sch.'
 The file with the 'kicad_pro' extension contains project information.
 The 'kicad_pcb' file contains layout information.
 The files with the 'kicad_sch' extension contain schematic information.
 There are two 'kicad_sch' files because this project includes two schematics.

-Eeschema, KiCad's schematic editor
+KiCad's schematic editor

 A few things are going on here.
 At first, this window might seem overwhelming.
 Don't worry about the various buttons and menus; concentrate on the schematic itself.
 Look at the various symbols, like those for the diodes, the transistors, and the operational amplifiers.
-There are symbols for resistors, and connectors, with green lines connecting their pins.
-Notice how text labels give names to the symbols but also the wirings between pins.
+There are symbols for resistors and connectors, with green lines connecting their pins.
+Notice how text labels give names to the symbols and the wirings between pins.
 Notice how even the mounting holes at the bottom right side of the schematic have names.
 Even though these mounting holes are not electrically active, they are depicted in the schematic.
 The values of the capacitors and resistors are noted, and any pins that are not connected to other pins are marked with an 'x's.

-Double click on it.
+Double-click on it.
 What happened?

 KiCad's schematics can span over multiple sheets.
 Add more if your schematic is too large to fit in one sheet comfortably (you will learn how to do this in the KiCad Like a Pro 3e course or eBook).